 I think we’re seeing a return to that in the music scene, or at least I’d like to see a return to that.
 I do get tired of seeing people up on stage in old dirty blue jeans and t-shirts.

-Yeah!
+eah!
 I will not ever be performing in blue jeans and a t-shirt.
 My go-to outfit a lot of the time, if I’m just going out for a bar night with my girlfriends, is a band t-shirt and a leather jacket and some brightly colored jeans, but when I’m performing, I like to make a statement.
 I like to be a little more out there.
 Not too far outside the box, I won’t wear a meat dress, no edible clothes!
 But I don’t want to be dressed down, that’s not my style.

 For Euphoria, you worked with Derek and Doug Perry, and they bring a lot of energy to the table too, and in the video, there’s a little bit of whimsy.
 What’s it like to work with Derek and Doug?

 I love them so much, they are so sweet!
-I knew they were already established deejays, especially in the Los Angeles scene.
+I knew they have already established deejays, especially in the Los Angeles scene.
 Initially when I wrote Euphoria we did it as an acoustic version in a lower key, and I knew I wanted it to be a dance club song.
 When we pitched it to them, they loved it, and they really understood my influence of the eighties and they wanted to incorporate that into the track, which was executed perfectly.

 When Euphoria hit number one on Billboard, that must have been such a big thrill!
 What was the first thing you did, when you looked at Billboard and saw your name right there, next to that big Number One?

 I screamed!
 Oh gosh, I remember, I was out with friends when I found out that I went to number one.
 I was already really excited when I cracked the top ten, and it just kept going up, and then it went to number two, right underneath Dua Lipa and Calvin Harris.
-And I said, oh my gosh, if I get this next week, this is crazy!
-And sure enough, we got number one.
+And I said, oh my gosh if I get this next week, this is crazy!
+And sure enough, we got to number one.
 I passed up Shaggy and Sting.!
 My dad commented that it was really weird seeing your name at number one and Sting at number three, and when you were born I would play it all the time.
 I’m so thankful to everybody that has listened to that song, that has shared it, commented on it, I could not ask for a better outcome.
 I’m so happy that people have connected to it.

 You have another interesting story, you overcame Tourette’s Syndrome and discovered that singing was the only thing that could ease the symptoms.
 When did you first discover that?